 The Streamkeepers Program of Fisheries and Oceans Canada (DFO) Community Involvement Program provides these training modules.
 These modules encourage "hands on" environmental activities in watersheds in British Columbia.
-Volunteer groups, schools and individuals use these materials to monitor and restore local waterways.
-Your local DFO Community Advisor can provide more information.
+Volunteer groups, First Nations, schools, and individuals are using this material to monitor and restore local waterways.
+Your local Fisheries and Oceans Community Advisor can provide more information.